Asimov-Chuang/DeepHalo/B9Eq-4.md

 #### 2. Practical guidance on when to use Equation (5) vs Equation (8)

-If the number of alternatives is small and the computational limit permits, use (5).
-Otherwise use (8).
-In fact, xxxxxxx we can use a mixture of linear and quadratic activations as well.
-[I remember here need to first directly answer the reviewer's question (your conclusion/recommendation) then give example.]

 We appreciate this insightful question.
+Generally, we recommend:

+- Using Eq.
+(5) when training stability is a concern or when higher-order context effects are not considered.
+- Using Eq.
+(8) to reduce network depth when higher-order interactions are considered.
+- Combining them for a tunable trade-off.

-One of the strengths of the DeepHalo architecture is its structural flexibility: the activation function σ can be instantiated as any polynomial function, and Equations (5) and (8) are not mutually exclusive.
+Here we provide some details for further intuition.
+One of the strengths of the DeepHalo architecture is its structural flexibility: the activation function σ can be instantiated as any polynomial function.
+(5) and (8) can be used interchangeably within the same model.
 In practice, they can be freely mixed—for example, stacking layers with linear and quadratic activations can achieve effective interaction orders such as $((1+1+1)\times2+1)\times2$, offering nuanced control over expressivity.

-In general:

 - Higher-degree activations (like Eq.
 (8)) allow *faster growth* in representational power with depth, efficiently capturing higher-order effects.
 - However, very high-degree activations in deep networks may introduce *training instability*, such as exploding gradients.
 - Empirically, we observe that for the same representable order, both variants achieve similar accuracy.
-Yet, **first-order activations (Eq.
-(5)) tend to be more stable**, especially on noisy or real-world datasets.
+Yet, first-order activations (Eq.
+(5)) tend to be more stable, especially on noisy or real-world datasets.

-Therefore, we recommend:

-- Using Eq.
-(5) when stability is a concern or when higher-order context effects are not considered.
-- Using Eq.
-(8) to reduce network depth when higher-order interactions are considered.
-- Combining them for a tunable trade-off.

 This modularity makes DeepHalo a unified and controllable framework for context-dependent choice modeling, in both feature-rich and featureless settings.
 We will add a guidance paragraph in the revision to clarify these trade-offs.